PeterRoschke/WhisperDictation/README.md

 2. Set your OpenAI API key using the command palette (Ctrl+Shift+P):
    - Search for "Whisper Dictation: Update OpenAI API Key"
    - Enter your API key when prompted
+3. Ensure your desired microphone is set as the system default input device

 ## Usage